PhrotonPhage/tankgame/readme.txt

 -More blocks in very hard difficulty now support scoring (1-20) on classic mode -On very hard difficulty, classic mode.
 Now rewards 5 scores, 0 ammunition per enemy shot.
 -On very hard difficulty, classic mode.
 Now updates slower.
-6 value instead of 5
+6 value instead of 5 v0.3.0.8 alpha build 1171/1172 - August 8, 2020
+-Added custom difficulty in classic mode.
+-Can now set CLSVALUE in custom difficulty in classic mode -Added github links in info page
+-Can now set AMPLIFIER in custom difficulty in classic mode -Can now set SCORES and AMMUNITION value.
+Cannot use custom ammunition yet -Custom amplifier and clsvalue for custom difficulty can now be used in gameplay -Custom scores and ammunition can now be used on custom difficulty (blocks 1-5) -Can now set and use custom ammunition reward